hlr lookup

 Companies are providing HLR lookup services.
 The lookup service can be accessed via API or from a Web interface.
 The service provider exposes HLR lookup APIs.
 The lookup service runs on a web domain or public IP.
 A service user can access a lookup server over the internet.
 To initiate a lookup API from software to the service platform.
 First, an account on the server should be created for a service user.

-The service platform checks the details of a user, using the HLR lookup API, if a user is allowed to use the service, the provider does an HLR lookup on the ss7 network, and sends the result back to the service user.
+The service platform checks the details of a user using the HLR lookup API.
+If a user can use the service, the provider does an HLR lookup on the ss7 network and sends the result back to the service user.
 Sometimes an SDK is provided to the user for easy-to-develop lookup service applications.

 Cell Id lookup:

 The SMS service user always tries to get more and more accurate locations for a mobile phone.
 A simple HLR lookup provides the information for the roaming country and roaming area.
 The roaming area might be 20 kilometers wide.
-Which gives some ideas for promoting location-based content, but is still not so useful when content marketing is based on just a nearby location.
-E.g. sending restaurant information that is just 500 meters away from a mobile user.
+This gives some ideas for promoting location-based content but is still not useful when content marketing is based on a nearby location.
+E.g., sending restaurant information that is just 500 meters away from a mobile user.
 For that, a new parameter called cell id might be helpful.

 Cell Id lookup call flow: